ProjectPythia/pythia-foundations/_sources/core/data-formats.md

 This content is under construction!
 ```

-This section will contain tutorials on how to interact in Python with data file formats in widespread use in the geosciences, such as NetCDF.
+There are many data file formats used commonly in the geosciences, such as NetCDF and GRIB.
+This section contains tutorials on how to interact with these files in Python.